Category

 Taking Advantage of Threat Intelligence Technology

 A proper business threat assessment requires modern technology to support it.
-You can’t expect to monitor the expanse of potential threats manually—especially when you have remote workers, multiple office locations, and traveling employees.
-Today’s workforce requires the newest technology for threat monitoring and emergency communication.
+You can’t expect to manually monitor the expanse of potential threats—especially when you have remote workers, multiple office locations, and traveling employees.
+Today’s landscape requires the newest technology for threat monitoring and emergency communication.

-Using a modern emergency communication solution with integrated threat intelligence will take organizational resilience to the next level.
+Using a modern emergency communication solution with integrated threat intelligence will enhance organizational resilience.
 Your business threat assessment is incomplete without it.

 If a situation requires personalized attention from experts, solutions that allow you to communicate directly with intelligence analysts can give you and your team a responsive, real-time resource when things get hectic.
-They can answer your specific questions and proactively keep an eye out for additional information, ensuring you can act on details that are accurate, up-to-date, and relevant.
+They can answer your specific questions and proactively keep an eye out for additional information, ensuring you can act on accurate, up-to-date, and relevant details.

 Combined with powerful emergency communication capabilities—such as survey notifications, event pages, and multichannel messaging—systems such as AlertMedia enable organizations to proactively identify, mitigate, and respond to any threatening situations that may arise.

 In a word, your company will be resilient.
-You will have an answer to even the most uncertain scenarios because you will have a plan in place ahead of time.
-With a comprehensive organizational threat assessment—backed by modern emergency communication and threat intelligence technology—you can strengthen your risk management and emergency preparedness capabilities to be ready for any emergency that may arise.
+You will have an answer to even the most uncertain scenarios because you will have a plan ahead of time.
+With a comprehensive organizational risk assessment—backed by modern emergency communication and threat intelligence technology—you can strengthen your risk management and emergency preparedness capabilities to be ready for any emergency that may arise.

 Threat Assessment Template